StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### StackState CLI

 {% hint style="info" %}
-Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack configuration will not be included in the export.
+Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack configuration won't be included in the export.
 {% endhint %}

 {% tabs %}